DeLaSalleUniversity-Manila/finalproject2015-KristoffRey/README.md

 # Final Project
 This is an application that uses an external library, OpenCV, in order to detect a face, detect the region of the eyes, and detect the pupil in the region of the eyes.

+*Note: This would require the user to install OpenCV Manager.
+Even if I placed the entire sdk/native/libs folder into my app/src/main/jniLibs folder, it would still request its user to download OpenCV Manager.
+Thus, I ommited the folder in jniLibs for faster uploading/downloading.

-##In Partial Fulfillment of the laboratory requirements
+##In Partial Fulfillment of the Requirements in LBYCP24
 Software Implementation of the App (to be published in Google Play) This will be updated when the link for the application is available